 Hurricane Fiona transitions to an extratropical cyclone, slamming into Atlantic Canada.

-Product: Water vapor (band 10)
+Product: Water Vapor (band 10)

 Hurricane Fiona maintains major hurricane strength as it heads towards Atlantic Canada.